Dark-Gran/KarmaAppetite2/README.md

 ## Known Issues & TODO list

 - Some images lack a flatmode version, others exist in flatmode only.
-- Region is rather a mini-region: needs more rooms.
+- Region is rather a mini-region: needs more rooms (draft on paper).
 - Special outro for finishing the game without completing the quest has been cut for now.
 - Player guide needs upgrade of its capabilities.
 - Iterator deserves a prettier halo and a conversation upgrade (eg. comment on delivering more quest items after finishing already).